-United States University provides Career Services to students and alumni in career preparation or placement at no additional cost.
+United States University provides Career Services to students and alumni in career preparation at no additional cost.
 Visit the Career Resources Website to access relevant resources and connect with Career Services.
+The University cannot guarantee employment after the student has successfully completed the program of study and does not provide job placement.